 An album that's been ignored by many collectors for

-years, Ipotesi has never been reissued on vinyl, but it's not impossible to find though
+years, Ipotesi is rare but not impossible to find.

 The nice gatefold cover is laminated, but non-laminated copies also exist, these being presumably, as in many other EMI issues, later pressings.
 Some of these copies include a one-sided inner with a black & white picture and some text.